Colias occidentalis

 Colias occidentalis, the western sulphur or golden sulphur, is a butterfly in the family Pieridae found in North America.
 Its range includes the Pacific Northwest and parts of British Columbia.

-Flight period is from late May until early July.
+The flight period is from late May until early July.
 Its habitats include ocean bluffs, forest openings, mountain slopes, and subalpine meadows.

-Wingspan is from 50 mm to 53 mm.
+Its wingspan ranges from 50 mm to 53 mm.

-Larvae feed on Vicia spp., Lupinus spp., Lathyrus spp., and Thermopsis spp.
+Its larvae feed on flowers like the Vicia spp., Lupinus spp., Lathyrus spp., and Thermopsis spp.